-The Chief Human Resource and Risk Management Officer will determine whether Procedure 4060.1 (Workplace Conduct) is applicable to the alleged misconduct and will investigate the report with other appropriate College administrators as warranted.
+The Executive Director of Human Resources will determine whether Procedure 4060.1 (Workplace Conduct) is applicable to the alleged misconduct and will investigate the report with other appropriate College administrators as warranted.

 3. Steps in the Disciplinary Process

 The major steps in the disciplinary process which apply to all employees (with exceptions noted) include: